 “There is an urgent unmet need for alternate SERDs that are effective against estrogen receptor–positive metastatic breast cancer, including those with ESR1 mutations [associated with endocrine resistance],” said primary author and principal investigator Aditya Bardia, MD, MPH, Director, Breast Cancer Research at Massachusetts General Cancer Center and Associate Professor of Medicine at Harvard Medical School.

-Elacestrant is the first oral SERD to demonstrate an improvement in progression-free survival in a randomized, global, phase III study.— Aditya Bardia, MD, MPH
+Elacestrant is the first oral SERD to demonstrate a statistically significant and clinically meaningful improvement in progression-free survival in a randomized, global, phase III study.— Aditya Bardia, MD, MPH

 Tweet this quote